-Coronavirus: 12 New Cases In Washington State; Los Angeles Declares Emergency
+Coronavirus Deaths Reported In California, Washington State; LA Declares Emergency

-Washington state says another person has died from COVID-19, raising its death toll to 10 people.
-The state now has 39 confirmed cases of the coronavirus, with 31 of them in Seattle and King County.
+Washington state raised its own death toll from COVID-19 to 10 people earlier Wednesday.
+The state now has 39 confirmed cases of the coronavirus disease, with 31 of them in Seattle and King County.
 The other eight cases are in neighboring Snohomish County.

+Many of the cases are linked to Life Care Center of Kirkland, Wash., the long-term care facility northeast of Seattle that is at the center of the outbreak in King County.

 More than 230 people in Washington state are currently under supervision out of concern that they may have been exposed to the pathogen, the Washington Department of Health says.